decred/dcrdocs/docs/getting-started/install-guide.md

 There are four methods for downloading and installing the Decred software.
 One is via dcrinstall (cross-platform), one is via the Windows Installer (Windows only of course, and the only way to get Paymetheus as of v0.8.2), another is via the precompiled binary releases (cross-platform), and the other is building the software yourself (cross-platform).
 The first three methods will be covered here and the fourth may be added at a later date.

+---

+## **Paymetheus**

+The Windows Installer (`.msi` file) is located here: [https://github.com/decred/decred-binaries/releases](https://github.com/decred/decred-binaries/releases).
+It will install Paymetheus to your computer's Program Files folder.
+Installation is pretty straightforward, but instructions are provided below:

+1. Download the correct file:

+    For 32-bit computers, download the `decred_0.8.2-beta_x86.msi` file. <br />
+    For 64-bit computers, download the `decred_0.8.2-beta_x64.msi` file.

+2. Navigate to download location and double click the `.msi` file.

+3. Follow the installation steps.
+Within this process you'll be prompted to accept an End-User License Agreement.

+4. After setup, the features should be installed to your `..\Program Files\Decred\` folder and accessible through the Start Menu (look for `Decred` in the Program list)

+---

 ## **dcrinstall**

 `dcrinstall` is an automatic installer and upgrader for the Decred software.
 The newest release can be found here: [https://github.com/decred/decred-release/releases](https://github.com/decred/decred-release/releases).
 Binaries are provided for Windows, OSX/macOS, Linux, OpenBSD, and FreeBSD.
 Executing installer will install `dcrd`, `dcrwallet`, and `dcrctl`.
 Instructions are provided for Mac, Linux, and Windows below (assumed proficiency for *BSD users).